A closeup of an orange chair seat covered in soap suds with the text, POLYWOOD Outdoor Spring Cleaning Checklist.

 Step 4: Rinse with clean water.

-Step 5: Place cushions and pillows on their sides to dry with the zippers facing the bottom so water drains out faster.
+Step 5: Dry cushions and pillows on their sides with the zippers facing down—this helps water drain out faster.

 The Spring Clean